bshihab/laser_speckle_project/README.md

 ### UI Display Issues
 - The UI files are designed for PySide6.
 Ensure you have the correct version installed
-- Form paths may need to be adjusted based on your installation location

 ## Data Analysis Tools